walkinthedawg/Carols-Cakes/README.md

 4) One notable problem was when I was required to switch from SQLite3 to Postgres databases.
 I had numerous errors occur with cryptic error messages.
 Receiving no help from tutors or mentors, I finally figured out it was a bad file called db.sqlite3 and a bad migration file called 0004_auto_20190816.py
 I LOST AT LEAST TWO WEEKS on just that one error.

 5) Travis does not work.
 It fails at the very end of its testing for some cryptic Database thing it does not like.
 It looks like a problem with Travis since the Database works fine for AWS Dev and Heroku.
 So that is why Travis shows it is failed.
 NOT MY PROBLEM.
 I have asked for help at least 4 times from tutors and nobody has even responded to my pleas for help on this Travis problem.
+Travis was working great until I had a problem with AWS wanting to change Django from version 1.x to 2.2.3 on its own!
+I asked for help from Michael at Tutor Help and he suggested I uninstall everything, re-write requirements.txt to show Django==1.11.23, and reinstall everything again.
+Luckily that fixed the AWS errors but since then Travis has not worked and nobody can help me to fix it.
+Like I said before, AWS and Heroku works fine with the DB.
+Its a problem with Travis.
+NOT MY PROBLEM.

 6) On the CheckOut Form, the MONTH and YEAR fields are full width.
 There was no way I could figure out to override the CSS that controls it in bootstrap.min.css.
 I figure it is bad coding to try to re-write bootstrap.min.css.
 Don't you agree?
 I asked Michael from Tutor Help about this and he had no solution either.
 Again...NOT MT FAULT that I was not able to fix this.

 7) Since I used a template for this site, it was written before responsive became fashionable.
 So to convert this template to something that Bootstrap could change to responsive would require much more time, which I have run out of as outlined above.
+My site looks great on laptops and desktops.

 # Credits